hallo-py/hallo-py/README.md

 -  👀  I am interested in making games, creating web pages, and making some small things
 -  🌱  I am learning Unity
 <!--- -  💞 ️ I’m looking to collaborate on ... --->
--  📫  My email is: PythonChong@outlook.com
+-  📫  My email is: PythonChong@outlook.com, CSDN account is: https://blog.csdn.net/RedStone114514
 -  😄  Just call me "Python虫"
 -  ⚡  I first used the name "Python虫" on box3(神奇代码岛).
 I wanted to use "PythonChong" on GitHub, but it was a violation, so I used the name "hallo py"